openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Enrollment_Geography.rst

 learner body, team members have changed their courses in a variety of ways.

-* A team in the United States realized that they had almost as many learners from India enrolled as from their own country.
+* A team in the United States realized that they had almost as many learners from India enrolled as from their own country or region.
 To provide the same experience to learners participating across a time difference of more than nine hours, the team adjusted their schedules so that discussion moderation coverage covered more hours in each day.

-* After he identified the top few countries where learners in his course were located, one professor made a quick change to some of the homework problems.
+* After he identified the top few countries or regions where learners in his course were located, one professor made a quick change to some of the homework problems.
 Instead of using first names that are only common among American and European learners in the problem text and examples, he sprinkled in names that would be familiar to learners in India, Colombia, and China.

   The same professor also checked the scheduled due dates for his course assignments, and found that it made sense to change a due date that fell on